-2.10 Receiver
+2.11 Receiver

-The receiver section contains an 8-bit Receive Shift Register (RSR) and 32 bytes of FIFO which includes a byte-wide Receive Holding Register (RHR).
+The receiver section contains an 8-bit Receive Shift Register (RSR) and 16 bytes of FIFO which includes a byte-wide Receive Holding Register (RHR).
 The RSR uses the 16X/8X/4X clock (DLD[5:4]) for timing.
 It verifies and validates every bit on the incoming character in the middle of each data bit.
 On the falling edge of a start or false start bit, an internal receiver counter starts counting at the 16X/8X/4X clock rate.
 After 8 clocks (or 4 if 8X or 2 if 4X) the start bit period should be at the center of the start bit.
-At this time the start bit is sampled and if it is still LOW it is validated.
+At this time the start bit is sampled and if it is still a logic 0 it is validated.
 Evaluating the start bit in this manner prevents the receiver from assembling a false character.
 The rest of the data bits and stop bits are sampled and validated in this same manner to prevent false framing.
 If there were any error(s), they are reported in the LSR register bits 2-4.
 Upon unloading the receive data byte from RHR, the receive FIFO pointer is bumped and the error tags are immediately updated to reflect the status of the data byte in RHR register.
-RHR can generate a receive data ready interrupt upon receiving a character or delay until it reaches the FIFO trigger level.
-Furthermore, data delivery to the host is guaranteed by a receive data ready time-out interrupt when data is not received for 4 word lengths as defined by LCR[1:0] plus 12 bits time.
+RHR can generate a receive data elivery to the host is guaranteed by a receive data ready time-out interrupt when data is not received for 4 word lengths as defined by LCR[1:0] plus 12 bits time.
 This is equivalent to 3.7-4.6 character times.
 The RHR interrupt is enabled by IER bit-0.
-See Figure 9 and Figure 10 below.
+See Figure 8 and Figure 9 below.

-2.10.1 Receive Holding Register (RHR) - Read-Only
+2.11.1 Receive Holding Register (RHR) - Read-Only

 The Receive Holding Register is an 8-bit register that holds a receive data byte from the Receive Shift Register.
 It provides the receive data interface to the host processor.
-The RHR register is part of the receive FIFO of 32 bytes by 11-bits wide, the 3 extra bits are for the 3 error tags to be reported in LSR register.
+The RHR register is part of the receive FIFO of 16 bytes by 11-bits wide, the 3 extra bits are for the 3 error tags to be reported in LSR register.
 When the FIFO is enabled by FCR bit-0, the RHR contains the first data character received by the FIFO.
 After the RHR is read, the next character byte is loaded into the RHR and the errors associated with the current data byte are immediately updated in the LSR bits 2-4.

-FIGURE 9.
+FIGURE 8.
 RECEIVER OPERATION IN NON-FIFO MODE